AcubeSAT/ecss-services/docs/error_handling.md

 Errors that are not tied to a specific TC and are caused independently by a microcontroller are termed _internal errors_.
 While they are still managed by the @ref ErrorHandler, they are not part of the standard.

-To report an internal error, you can use @ref ErrorHandler::reportInternalError:
+To report an internal error, you can use @ref ErrorHandler::reportInternalError.
 ```cpp
 ErrorHandler::reportInternalError(errorType);
 ```